Robert Stirling: Personal life and death

 Rev. Robert Stirling died in Galston, East Ayrshire on 6 June 1878.
-He is buried in Galston Cemetery where a new gravestone was erected in December 2014 by public subscription replacing the original stone which was in a ruined state.
+He is buried in Galston Cemetery where a new gravestone was erected in December 2014 by public subscription, replacing the original stone which was in a ruined state.
 It was rededicated on Sunday 3 May 2015.

-Honors
+Honours

 On 11 January 1840, Stirling was awarded the title Doctor of Divinity by the University of St. Andrews for his excellence in ministry.

 On 3 October 2014 Stirling was inducted into the Scottish Engineering Hall of Fame.